yimindai0521/website/content/publication/mahalanobis-balancing-a-multivariate-perspective-on-approximate-covariate-balancing/index.md

 authors:
   - admin
   - Ying Yan
-publication: Scandinavian Journal of Statistics, Accepted
+doi: Scandinavian Journal of Statistics, Accepted
+publication: ""
 abstract: In the past decade, various exact balancing-based weighting methods were introduced to the causal inference literature.
 Exact balancing alleviates the extreme weight and model misspecification issues that may incur when one